Harry C. Hindmarsh: Career at the Star

 Harry Hindmarsh's 45-year career at the Toronto Star began only a few months before the sinking of the Titanic in April 1912.
 His contribution to the Star's coverage attracted the attention of the newspaper's owner/editor/publisher Joseph E. Atkinson.
 Hindmarsh was one of several reporters and photographers despatched to interview survivors in New York and Montreal.
 A story he filed based on interviews with several survivors contradicted widespread reports that some male passengers had pushed women and children aside to scramble into lifeboats.
 Hindmarsh reported that male passengers had, in fact, been ordered into lifeboats to man the oars after all the women and children who wanted to escape were already safely aboard.
-He quoted Canadian survivor Arthur Godfrey Peuchen, who said that lifeboats with the capacity to hold 60 had only 23 in them: "Every woman who cared to was taken off.
+He quoted Canadian survivor Arthur Peuchen, who said that lifeboats with the capacity to hold 60 had only 23 in them: "Every woman who cared to was taken off.
 There was no necessity of any woman being left behind."
 After he returned to the Star, Hindmarsh was summoned into Atkinson's office where he was asked if he could back up his story.
 He produced his interview notes as well as statements from ships officers confirming that male passengers had been ordered into the lifeboats.
 Within a year, Hindmarsh was assigned to editorial work, first on the main copy desk, then at age 26, as city editor.

 After Hindmarsh became managing editor of both the Star and Star Weekly in 1928, the paper scored a world-wide scoop that illustrated his willingness to spend as much money as needed to get the news first.
-The German aircraft, Bremen, had completed the first successful transatlantic flight from east to west on April 12-13, crash-landing on remote Greenly Island in the Gulf of St. Lawrence.
+The German aircraft, Bremen, had completed the first successful transatlantic flight from east to west on April 12–13, crash-landing on remote Greenly Island in the Gulf of St. Lawrence.
 Hindmarsh hired a special train to get the first reporters to Lake St. Agnes, Quebec where bush pilot Duke Schiller would be returning from Greenly Island with photos of the event.
 Six U.S. reporters tried unsuccessfully to board the train, but the Star crew fought them off.
 The Star offered Schiller $7,000 and when the pilot flew in with one roll of film, the newspaper hired a plane to fly it south.
 After the aircraft was forced to land at Quebec City, the Star hired another train to speed it to Montreal where it was developed and printed, then driven by taxi through a blizzard to Toronto giving the Star a 24 hour head start over other papers.
 At the top of its front page, it ran five photos of the Bremen, its crew and local people who greeted the plane when it first landed, trumpeting its achievement under a heading that read: "Most remarkable news-picture scoop in newspaper history."